learn-co-curriculum/dsc-git-branches/README.md

 The first line, `From github.com:aviflombaum/mission-critical-application` is informing us which remote our `git fetch` updated from, namely, the remote repository located at: https://github.com/aviflombaum/mission-critical-application

 When we `fetch` with git, we are asking to copy all changes on the remote to our local git repository, but not actually integrate any.
 The next line, `bfe50fc..0ae1da2  master     -> origin/master` is telling us that a new commit was found in `origin/master`. `origin/master` means the GitHub version of `master`.
-Even thought git fetched a new commit from `origin/master`, it did not merge it into the local master.
+Even though git fetched a new commit from `origin/master`, it did not merge it into the local master.

 ![Fetch without integration](https://dl.dropboxusercontent.com/s/iy2jovft8ykrxbd/2015-11-02%20at%202.08%20PM.png)